bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Custom Jars
 ~~~~~~~~~~~

-Under the "Custom Jars" tab the engine .JAR files can be uploaded that are required for the module to function correctly.
-Click the "Upload Jar" button and select the .JAR file to upload from your computer.
-Click "Open" in the modal window and wait for a few seconds before the .JAR is uploaded.
-If it is uploaded successfully a success message appears above the file list and the uploaded .JAR is added to the list of jars.
+Under the "Custom Jars" tab the engine JAR files can be uploaded that are required for the module to function correctly.
+Click the "Upload Jar" button and select the JAR file to upload from your computer.
+Click "Open" in the modal window and wait for a few seconds before the JAR is uploaded.
+If it is uploaded successfully a success message appears above the file list and the uploaded JAR is added to the list of jars.

 The following actions can be performed with the files in the list:

 1. **View** a jar name, version and size, the date of uploading.

-2. **Download** a jar file to your computer by clicking on the download icon in the Actions block near the name of the jar you want to download.
+2. **Download** a jar file to your computer by clicking on the download icon in the Actions column near the name of the jar you want to download.
 You need only to specify a folder where to store the jar to and click the "Save" button.

-3. **Delete** a jar clicking on the corresponding icon in the Actions block near the name of the jar you want to delete
+3. **Delete** a jar by clicking on the corresponding icon in the Actions column near the name of the jar you want to delete

 The list of jars can be filtered by its name using the search tool above the list.